smaremanda/add-in-docs/essentials/create-office-add-ins-with-napa.md

 ## Get Started
 <a name="GetStarted"> </a>

 To get started, open the [Napa Office 365 Development Tools](https://www.napacloudapp.com) web app in your browser.
-Here are some topics to help you get started.
+Here are some topics to help you get started:

 - [Create a content add-in for Excel with Napa Office 365 Development Tools](../essentials/create-a-content-add-in-with-napa.md)